 “Your pond has ducks!
 Why does your pond have ducks?”

 The ducks are a new addition.
-I think they are sitting ducks whenever I remember the new Georgia gun law.
+I think they are sitting ducks whenever I remember the new gun law.
 If Sibelius had not come by with his young cousin whose lips are redder than the cherries I had been obsessing about, I might have been interested in the ducks.
 I had other concerns pressing on my mind then, most of which involved paying attention to lips while trying not to be caught at it.

 “Sixteen,” Sibelius informs me, smirking.